shinray/rshell/README.md

 CURRENT BUGS:
 --------------------
 * `&` is considered a connector and is regex'd out.
-* piping '|' works, but quits the shell
+* piping '|' works, but certain combinations of piping and redirection fail to create new files when necessary
 * redirecting < and > and >> to an empty file "" causes segfaulg